developer239/compgen/README.md

 ## Generators

 Multiple micro generators composed into robust generators.
 These generators are useful for opinionated codebase setup.
-For example when we are setting up CRA the first thing we do is to remove service worker and install code quality tools.

 |Type          | Package                                         | Version                                       |
 |------------- | ----------------------------------------------- | ----------------------------------------------